ska-telescope/ska-integration-test-harness/README.md

     csp: CSPFacade,
     event_tracer: TangoEventTracer,
 ):
-    """An example of a Gherkin step where a command is issued to the TMC, just after the ``TangoEventTracer`` is subscribed to capture the events.
+    """Example of a Gherkin step where a command is issued to the TMC, just after the ``TangoEventTracer`` is subscribed to capture the events.

     NOTE: the ``wait_termination=False`` flag is used to not block the call, so the tracer can be used separately to check the events.
     """
-    # through the facades, I can access the device proxies and subscribe to the devices
+    # using the facades, I can access the
+    # device proxies and subscribe to the devices
     event_tracer.subscribe_event(
         central_node_facade.central_node, "telescopeState"
     )